Dragovorn/dragon-bot/README.md

 Official Plugins
 ----------------
-These are open source plugins that either I have worked on, or that I've worked closely with the developers
+These are open source plugins that either I have worked on, or that I've worked closely on with the developers.

 - [Dragon Bot Essentials](https://github.com/Dragovorn/essentials "Dragon Bot Essentials' Github") - A plugin aimed at adding 'Essential' functionality to the Dragon Bot